 Here I am on the other side of a lovely wedding we went to this past weekend (my niece got married!), and ready to get into cooking again.
 Because nearly four days without cooking was quite enough. 😉

 Honestly, I can’t go much more than that without getting a little antsy, but it is nice having a break.

 First, as I write this we are in the depths of fall and winter is coming.
 That means fresh basil is more expensive and hard to come by.
 No more going into the garden or finding big bunches at the farmers’ market.
-When we are talking fall/winter pesto, it’s nice to have some other options!
+When we are talking fall/winter recipes, it’s nice to have some other options!

 Second, parsley makes GREAT pesto.
-Think of all the tasty parsley based sauces you’ve enjoyed (maybe some chimichurri? or salsa verde?) and you’ll know that this is going to be an amazing pesto and you’ll love it.
+Think of all the tasty parsley based sauces you’ve enjoyed (maybe some chimichurri? or salsa verde?) and you’ll know that this is going to be amazing and you’ll love it.

 How do you make parsley pesto?

 To make parsley pesto put parsley, walnuts, romano cheese, garlic, and lemon in a food processor.
 Start the processor and pour in olives oil while it runs.
 Continue processing until you have a smooth sauce.

 It’s that simple and takes about 5-10 minutes to make!

 Yes, you can.
 I recommend freezing the pesto in smaller portions (ice cube tray size) so that you can easily pull out a small amount for a recipe.